Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-ANDREW WYLIE
+ANDREW WYLIETHE WYLIE AGENCY

 SPHERE OF INFLUENCE: One of the most powerful forces in book publishing (the others being Jeff Bezos and Steve Jobs) represents more than 700 clients, including contemporary writers such as Salman Rushdie and Philip Roth (as well as the editor of this magazine), business luminaries (Larry Ellison, David Rockefeller), and the estates of literary giants like Norman Mailer, Vladimir Nabokov, and John Updike.
 His basic operating tenet: if a publisher recoups the big advances Wylie lands his writers, he didn’t ask for enough money.